 If an AP affiliated with an AP MLD is not in a multiple BSSID set or the AP corresponds to a transmitted BSSID in a multiple BSSID set, then the AP, in a Beacon frame and a Probe Response frame that is not a multi-link probe response that it transmits,

-—shall include the Multi-Link Control field and the Common Info field of the Basic Multi-Link element for the AP MLD as defined in 9.4.2.312.2 (Basic Multi-Link element)

-—shall not include the Link Info field of the Basic Multi-Link element for the AP MLD unless conditions in 35.3.11 (Multi-link procedures for (extended) channel switching and channel quieting) are satisfied
+—shall include the Basic Multi-Link element for the AP MLD.
+The Basic Multi-Link element shall include the Multi-Link Control field and the Common Info field as defined in 9.4.2.312.2 (Basic Multi-Link element) and shall not include the Link Info field unless conditions in 35.3.11 (Multi-link procedures for (extended) channel switching and channel quieting) are satisfied (#19920), in which case the STA Profile field in the the Link Info field of the Basic Multi-Link element shall only include the applicable elements selected from the elements as described in 35.3.11 (Multi-link procedures for channel switching, extended channel switching, and channel quieting). (#19866)

-—may include a Reconfiguration Multi-Link element as defined in 9.4.2.312.4 (Reconfiguration Multi-Link element) and 35.3.6 (ML reconfiguration).
+(#19920)—may include a Reconfiguration Multi-Link element as defined in 9.4.2.312.4 (Reconfiguration Multi-Link element) and 35.3.6 (ML reconfiguration).

 If an AP affiliated with an AP MLD corresponds to a nontransmitted BSSID in a multiple BSSID set, then the AP that corresponds to the transmitted BSSID in the same multiple BSSID set, in the nontransmitted BSSID profile corresponding to the nontransmitted BSSID carried in the Multiple BSSID element in a Beacon frame and a Probe Response frame that is not a multi-link probe response that it transmits,

-—shall include the Multi-Link Control field and the Common Info field of the Basic Multi-Link element for the AP MLD as defined in 9.4.2.312.2 (Basic Multi-Link element)

-—shall not include the Link Info field of the Basic Multi-Link element for the AP MLD unless conditions in 35.3.11 (Multi-link procedures for (extended) channel switching and channel quieting) are satisfied
+—shall include the Basic Multi-Link element for the AP MLD.
+The Basic Multi-Link element shall include the Multi-Link Control field and the Common Info field as defined in 9.4.2.312.2 (Basic Multi-Link element) and shall not include the Link Info field unless conditions in 35.3.11 (Multi-link procedures for (extended) channel switching and channel quieting) are satisfied (#19921), in which case the STA Profile field in the the Link Info field of the Basic Multi-Link element shall only include the applicable elements selected from the elements as described in 35.3.11 (Multi-link procedures for channel switching, extended channel switching, and channel quieting). (#19866)

-—may include a Reconfiguration Multi-Link element as defined in 9.4.2.312.4 (Reconfiguration Multi-Link element) and 35.3.6 (ML reconfiguration).
+(#19921)—may include a Reconfiguration Multi-Link element as defined in 9.4.2.312.4 (Reconfiguration Multi-Link element) and 35.3.6 (ML reconfiguration).

-NOTE—The conditions for the presence of subfields in the Common Info field are defined in 9.4.2.312.2.3 (Common Info field of the Basic Multi-Link element).NOTE2A multi-link probe request shall not include any Multi-Link element other than the Probe Request Multi-Link element.
+NOTE1—The conditions for the presence of subfields in the Common Info field are defined in 9.4.2.312.2.3 (Common Info field of the Basic Multi-Link element). (#19922)

-The value of the Link ID field of the Per-STA Profile subelement of the Probe Request Multi-Link element identifies the AP affiliated with an AP MLD that is requested and shall be set to the link ID that is assigned to this AP (see 35.3.3.2 (Link ID)).
+NOTE2—A multi-link probe request does not include any Multi-Link element other than the Probe Request Multi-Link element. (#19922)

+(#19922)

 35.3.4.2 Use of multi-link probe request and response